How Long Term Memory Works

 Long-term memory is usually divided into two types—explicit and implicit.

-• Implicit memories are those that are mostly unconscious.
+Implicit memories are those that are mostly unconscious.
 This type of memory includes procedural memory, which involves memories of body movement and how to use objects in the environment.
 Knowing how to drive a car or use a computer are examples of procedural memories.
+These memories tend to be more durable and resistant to loss than others.

-Long-term memories are often outside of the conscious mind.
-This information is largely outside of our awareness but can be called into working memory to be used when needed.
-Some memories are relatively easy to recall, while others are much harder to access.
+Most of the time, we aren't aware of what's in our long-term memories.
+While this information is largely outside our awareness, we can call it into working memory for use when needed.
+As you've probably already realized, some memories are relatively easy to recall, while others are much harder to access.

 Recap